 Preferably, you should do steps from A) to E) with one scoop of water.
-Well, it looks like a series of meticulous ceremonial actions, but it’s all about purifying yourself before making your wish to God.
+Well, it looks like a series of meticulous ceremonial actions, but it’s all about purifying yourself before making your wish to the God.
 Besides, they all make sense in terms of hygiene…

 2: Make a wish